 2. The target MN sends SN Addition Request to the target SN.

 3. The target SN replies with SN Addition Request Acknowledge.
-If data forwarding is needed, the target SN provides forwarding addresses to the target MN.3a.
+If data forwarding is needed, the target SN provides forwarding addresses to the target MN.

+NOTE 0: In CHO with SCG configuration, it is up to the target MN implementation to make sure that the CG-Config provided from the target SN can be used in all CHO preparations.

+3a.
 For SN terminated bearers using MCG resources, the target MN provides Xn-U DL TNL address information in the Xn-U Address Indication message.

 4. The target MN includes within the Handover Request Acknowledge message the SN RRC reconfiguration message to be sent to the UE that includes the SCG configuration to perform the handover, and may also provide forwarding addresses to the source ng-eNB/gNB.